 The Chips Quinn Scholars Program for Diversity in Journalism (www.chipsquinn.org) offers students hands-on training and mentoring by caring news veterans.
-Nearly 1,200 men and women have been named Chips Quinn Scholars since 1991, making it the largest and most enduring diversity initiative of the Freedom Forum.
+More than 1,300 men and women have been named Chips Quinn Scholars since 1991, making it the largest and most enduring diversity initiative of the Freedom Forum.
 The aim: Provide special support and encouragement that will open doors to news careers and bring greater diversity to the newsrooms of the United States.
 All expenses are paid.

 The program was founded by John Quinn, former deputy chairman of the Freedom Forum, and his late wife, Loie, who wanted to honor their son, John “Chips” Quinn Jr., who was an upstate New York newspaper editor when he was killed in a traffic accident.
 For program information and applications, go here or contact Karen Catone at email@example.com or 202/292-6271.